I was looking for a hosted private PyPi Python Package server, that used credentials that the team already has (such as GitHub).

 python-hello/index.html (note the change from an underscore to a dash).

-Now that we have a PyPi server, there is no need for
+Now that we have a PyPi server, we can install packages using the command below.

 pip install python_hello --extra-index-url https://ceddlyburge.github.io/python-package-server/